metabase/metabase/docs/administration-guide/09-setting-up-slack.md

 ### The Bot User OAuth Token

 Almost there!
 We just need a couple things from you to help Slack talk to Metabase.
 Click on **OAuth and Permissions** in the Slack Apps sidebar and copy the **Bot User OAuth Token**.
-Paste this token in the Metabase field with the same name:
+Paste this token in the Metabase field with the same name.

 ## Create a dedicated Metabase channel in your Slack

 In your Slack workspace, create a public channel named whatever you want — we think something like "Metabase" does just fine — then enter that channel's name in the **Slack Channel Name** field in Metabase.
 This channel allows your Metabase to post to your Slack workspace without having to deal with unnecessary permissions.
 Due to the way the Slack API is set up, we’ll need this channel to attach charts Dashboard Subscriptions.

 ## Save your changes in Metabase